 Of course all software updates are included with Quick Math Facts and schools are notified via email if an update is available so that it can be downloaded to the school's server - installed once and immediately all student computers are updated.

-Parents may download Quick Math Facts for home use free of charge.
+Parents may download Quick Math Facts for home use with a free 30 day trial.

 In a school using Quick Math Facts, homework practice can be assigned by a teacher and a child can easily manage his or her own practice on a home computer, building his skills and confidence on a daily basis.
 Students can therefore easily practice their math facts on their own without begging Mom or Dad to find some spare time to play math games or show flash cards, so this works well for busy parents who prefer to supervise their children's homework rather than do it with them.
-Quick Math Facts runs even on older computers, and does not require an active internet connection after initial installation.
+Quick Math Facts runs even on older computers.

 DID YOU KNOW ..